-The Carbon Pricing Leadership Coalition aims to collect and facilitates access to up-to-date information that is tailored for policy makers and business leaders and practitioners on current and emerging practice in pricing carbon design and implementation, market trends, opportunities and trade-offs.
+CPLC collects and facilitates access to up-to-date information tailored for policy makers, business leaders and practitioners on current and emerging practices related to the design and implementation of carbon pricing initiatives, market trends, opportunities and trade-offs.

 Competitiveness and Carbon Leakage

 What is the Impact of Carbon Pricing on Competitiveness?